vikian050194/abacus/README.md

 ## Motivation

 I would like to have and use such a project.
-Also tt's re-implementation of my old project.
+Also it's re-implementation of my old project.

 ## Usage